-The following are a series of facts to deal with the challenge of, “What you did not know about the Drakensberg”.
+The following are a series of little-known facts to deal with the challenge of “What you did not know about the Drakensberg”.

 A large section of the Drakensberg is a World Heritage site on two counts.
-It is firstly the largest collection of rock art in the world.
-More than 30,000 examples of the San or Bushman are found in this mountain range.
+It is, firstly, one of the most extensive collections of rock art in the world.
+More than 30,000 examples of the San or Bushman exist in this mountain range.
 Also, as a result of its unique fauna and flora.
-This makes it one of just over twenty world heritage sites to receive this status on two counts.
+The Drakensberg one of just over twenty world heritage sites to receive this status on two counts.

-The Thukela Falls which cascade some 948m down the Drakensberg Escarpment are second only to the Angel Falls in Brazil, in terms of length of a drop.
+The Thukela Falls, which cascade some 948m down the Drakensberg Escarpment, is the highest waterfall in the world.
+For a long time, it was thought to be second only to the Angel Falls in Brazil in terms of length of a drop.

 The Drakensberg is one of the world’s most critical erosional mountains.
 It was also almost declared a World Heritage Site as a result of this fact.
-The Drakensberg could is also an escarpment.
+This mountain range is also an escarpment.

 A period of erosion followed.
-This continues to present day Additionally, there was a period of upliftment, especially in the East.
+This wearing continues to the present day.
+Additionally, there was a period of upliftment, especially in the East.
 As a result, most of the plateau lies above 1,000 m despite the extensive erosion.
-The plateau tilted such that its highest point is in the East, and it slopes gently downwards towards the west and south.
+The plateau is tilted such that its highest point is in the East, and it slopes gently downwards towards the west and south.
 The elevation of the edge of the eastern escarpments is typically more than 2,000 m.
 It reaches its highest point (over 3,000 m)

 During the past 20 million years, further massive upliftment has taken place in Southern Africa.

 The Drakensberg borders the mountain Kingdom of Lesotho and three South African provinces namely, parts of the Eastern Cape, KwaZulu-Natal, and Mpumalanga.
 It stretches for some 1,000km.
-The largest portion of this mountain range is found in KwaZulu-Natal.
+KwaZulu-Natal has the most considerable portion of this mountain range.

 A SIGNIFICANT SOURCE OF WATER